fialovy/different_from_me_should/README.md

 I might not find that very often in the wild.

-So, as a workaround, I decided to inject the gathered texts with some 'neutral' sounding sentences that _do_ start with "Other people should" that might reasonably follow a more characteristic or - if we're lucky - even prescriptive sentence that someone wrote in a post or comment.
-I placed such 'seed' sentences at random-but-reasonably-far-apart-from-each-other spots in the corpus before attempting to feed it to markovify.
+So, as a workaround, I decided to inject the gathered texts with some 'neutral' sounding sentences that _do_ start with "Other people should."
+My hypothesis was that these seed sentences might still sometimes make reasonable sense in context next to a more characteristic or even prescriptive sentence that someone wrote in a post or comment - e.g., to re-affirm what they just said.
+I placed such 'seed' sentences at random spots in the corpus before attempting to feed the text to markovify.